-- Duty to act with regard to Crime and Disorder (crime and Disorder Act 2006 s.17) - Duty to consider biodiversity (Natural Environment and Communities Act 2006s 40) - Duty to consider general law e.g. Health and Safety, Data protection - Procedural and Financial Duties - To consider existing statutory duties of other authorities e.g. seeking permission from a Highways Authority before carrying out work on roadside verges - 3.
+- 1. Statutory duties remain in place and must still be abided by; - Duty to act with regard to Crime and Disorder Crime and Disorder Act 2006 s.17) - Duty to consider biodiversity (Natural Environment and Communities Act 2006s 40) - Duty to consider general law e.g. Health and Safety, Data protection - Procedural and Financial Duties - 2.
+To consider existing statutory duties of other authorities e.g. seeking permission from a Highways Authority before carrying out work on roadside verges - 3.
 If a council wishes to trade it must set up a company or co operative society and abide by company law - 4.
 If a council wants to invest in a local business to support the local economy, it should follow Government advice on investment.
 If a council loses its eligibility, it can continue with the purpose of completing an existing activity but cannot start anything new under the power until it once again fulfils criteria.

-Source; Information taken from DAPTC GPC Training fact sheet May 2012
+Source; Information taken from DAPTC GPC Training fact sheet May 2012 and M Humby CILCA 2012